aparkgh/aparkgh/README.md

 ### 🌟 Fun Facts
 - My first languages I ever learnt were Batch and VBScript
-- My favourite food is 떡볶이 and my favourite song is Perfect Night by LE SSERAFIM
+- My favourite food is 떡볶이 and my favourite song is Perfect Night by LE SSERAFIM and How Beautiful Is She (她) by Youzee Music
 - My favourite books are Atomic Habits by James Clear, Big Book of Numbers by Adam Spencer, and Why We Sleep by Matthew Walker
 - My personality type is ENTJ-A
 - I have a dog named Scooter!